Lenovo Yoga: Yoga Book 9i

 The Yoga Book 9i is a Dual-touchscreen laptop.
 It has two 13.3" OLED displays and a 13th-Gen Intel processor.
+It has 16GB of RAM and 1TB of storage, with some models having 512GB of storage.

 Known issues

 Many users have discovered that a Linux operating system cannot be installed on many Yoga models including the 900 ISK2, 900 ISK for business and 710.
 The reason that Linux cannot be installed is that Lenovo have implemented the solid state drive (SSD) on these models in RAID mode rather than the more usual AHCI.
 RAID mode requires additional drivers from Intel that are provided with Windows (version 7 and later) but not currently provided with Linux.

 Intel recommends that all new motherboards using Intel chips should be configured using RAID even for a single disc, since this avoids problems when upgrading an AHCI configuration to multiple RAID drives later.
 This industry standard applies to laptops, even though they don't directly benefit with only one drive.
 Lenovo have followed this standard to limit the number of issues that might need troubleshooting.
 Although it is theoretically possible to change the mode to AHCI using a suitably programmed bootable USB stick, it is not wise to attempt it because the affected models check the UEFI configuration at startup and will detect the change and refuse to boot.

 This inability to change to AHCI means that without RAID drivers, either in the system itself and on the installation media, Linux cannot be installed.

 Other products are equally affected.
 Windows 10 itself cannot be clean installed because the bootable installation media lacks the RAID drivers (the installation would have them but it is the installer itself that lacks them).
 Rescue media built by the 'Backup and Restore' utility cannot restore the backed-up image to the SSD drive because it cannot see it.
 Even third-party disc imaging utilities such as Acronis True Image lack RAID drivers in the rescue media which are generally based on a Linux system.
 The RAID drivers can be injected into the boot image on USB stick rescue media (though not on DVD-based media).

 In October 2016, Lenovo released 'LINUX only' versions of the BIOS for some of the affected machines.
 This BIOS adds the ability to switch the drive mode into AHCI.
-Lenovo states that these BIOSes should not be used for Windows operating systems (obviously as they prefer most users to remain on the industry supported bios, unless they have a reason not to.)
+Lenovo states that these BIOSes should not be used for Windows operating systems.

 Users have also reported multiple problems with hinges becoming misaligned and damaging the screen.
 Lenovo customer support has been heavily criticised for refusal to repair this apparent design flaw under standard, enhanced or accidental damage warranties.